This article mainly introduces gasoline engines and diesel engines and their different Types.

 According to different fuel supply methods, gasoline engines can be divided into two categories: carburetor type and injection type (or electronic injection type).
 Carburetors are commonly found on engines of older models, and most engines now use jet fuel supply.
-In an injection gasoline engine, gasoline can be injected at the intake port or directly into the cylinder during the intake stroke; the fuel injection process can be controlled by a computer program, and the fuel can be more evenly distributed to each cylinder; at the same time, because there is no need The throat pipe reduces the resistance of the factory air intake, etc., which can improve the average effective pressure and thermal efficiency in the cylinder; in addition, it can also weaken or avoid knocking combustion.
+In an injection gasoline engine, gasoline can be injected at the intake port or directly into the cylinder during the intake stroke.
+The fuel injection process can be controlled by a computer program, and the fuel can be more evenly distributed to each cylinder.
+The throat pipe reduces the resistance of the factory air intake, etc., which can improve the average effective pressure and thermal efficiency in the cylinder; in addition, it can also weaken or avoid knocking combustion.

 Automobile engines (referring to reciprocating internal combustion engines) are divided into the following categories according to different characteristics:

-9 Classified according to the fuel used: Internal combustion engines can be divided into gasoline engines and diesel engines according to the different fuels used.
-Internal combustion engines that use gasoline as fuel are called gasoline engines; internal combustion engines that use diesel as fuel are called diesel engines.
-Compared with diesel engines, gasoline engines have their own characteristics; gasoline engines have high speed, low quality, low noise, easy starting, and low manufacturing costs; diesel engines have large compression ratios, high thermal efficiency, economic performance, and emission performance than gasoline engines.
+9. Classified according to the fuel used: Internal combustion engines can be divided into gasoline engines and diesel engines according to the different fuels used.
+Internal combustion engines that use gasoline as fuel are called gasoline engines.
+Internal combustion engines that use diesel as fuel are called diesel engines.
+Compared with diesel engines, gasoline engines have their own characteristics: high speed, low quality, low noise, easy starting, and low manufacturing costs while diesel engines have large compression ratios, high thermal efficiency, economic performance, and emission performance.
 Currently, the most widely used and the most numerous engine is a water-cooled, four-stroke reciprocating piston internal combustion engine.
 Among them, gasoline engines are used in cars, light buses, and trucks, while the engines of buses, medium and heavy trucks are mostly diesel engines.
 A few cars and light passenger and truck engines also use diesel engines.